Santhosh136/spring-rabbit-mailer/README.md

-# spring-mailer
+# spring-rabbit-mailer
-Simple mailer app using Spring Boot
+Simple mailer app using Spring Boot and Rabbit MQ with Event Driven Architecture